OckermanSethGVSU/Social-Media-Mask-Dataset/README.md

 Ensure you have Python3 installed on your device.
 Instructions to install Python3 on a linux machine or the linux subsystem on a windows machine can be found on the [Hitch Hikers Guide to Python](https://docs.python-guide.org/starting/install3/linux/).
 We developed and tested this script using Python 3.8.

 ### Running the Script
 To run our script use the command line to navigate to the directory with `testing.json`, `training.json`, and `download_dataset.py`.
 Then enter the simple command `python3 download_dataset.py`.
-The script will then inform ask you if you are ready to continue.
+The script will then ask you if you are ready to continue.
 If you enter yes, the script will ask for your Twitter bearer token.
 Copy paste it into the command line with no extra spaces or new lines.
 Your download should now begin.

 ## Guide to Understanding the Dataset
 Below are annotated examples of dataset entries and a numerical breakdown of the contents of the Social Media Mask Dataset.